+The validator tests checks that within the JourneyPatternTimingLink, the "From SequenceNumber" and "To SequeneceNumber" are populated.

 Vehicle journeys

 Introduction

 In TXC, the VehicleJourney element defines the actual trip that a vehicle will make.
 Up to this point, the TXC has been defining the basic parameters of the service, the routings of the vehicles, the default timings of the links, etc., but this is the section of the TXC document where the actual departures are specified.
 It is essential that this information is correctly structured and reflects what the vehicle will do.